-This is a case where there are few asthma attacks, mild asthma symptoms appearing less than twice a week, and nighttime symptoms fewer than twice a month.
+This is a case where there are few asthma attacks, mild asthma symptoms appearing less than twice a week, and nighttime symptoms less than twice a month.

 This kind of asthma may interfere with daily life activities as symptoms occur 3-6 times a week.
 Nighttime symptoms are 3-4 times a month.